 So that's probably been added.

-Uh no one has seen the final version of the film because the editing process is not yet complete, so criticisms of film specifics are premature and irresponsible.
+No one has seen the final version of the film because the editing process is not yet complete.

-Because if they're if they are responding to the Democrats, if they are responding to the suggery and the bully tactics of the Clinton administration, if they do take those scenes out of there, I will know.
+Because if they are responding to the Democrats, if they are responding to the suggery and the bully tactics of the Clinton administration, if they do take those scenes out of there, I will know.

 Not only I, but the others have seen it.